Vinsonzyh/BlueSuffix/README.md

 ```
 python ppo_blue_team.py
 ```
+The fine-tuned Suffix Generator can be found in this [Google Drive link](https://drive.google.com/drive/folders/1WQYXE0hD_b5xfkg-Nqvm-IonMgj0o6d4?usp=drive_link).

+For the current fine-tuned suffix generator, we adopted the default parameters to demonstrate the general applicability of our approach.
+To further improve the performance and stability of the suffix generator, one could systematically explore the reference policy and the hyperparameter β.

 # Citing BlueSuffix
 🌟 If you find it helpful, please star this repository and cite our research: